Pathways for Stronger Families: Defining and Treating Problematic Sexual Behaviors (PSB) in Children

 Kristi House provides services at no cost to all clients regardless of race, religion, age, gender, disability, marital status, sexual orientation, country of origin, or language.
 Appropriate communication aids and translation services are available.

-For more information, contact the Clinical Supervisor Josefina Costa, or Programs Director Ruthlyn Webster.
-Via phone call: 305-547-6800
+For more information, contact the Pathways Supervisor, Scarlett Blandon or Clinical Supervisor, Josefina Costa.
+Via phone call: 305-547-6800.

 Download Pathways Brochure